Organic Fertilizer Primer

 Kelp provides potassium, many trace elements, and growth stimulants.
 It reduces transplant shock and hurries seed sprouting.

-Kelp powder dissolves very well in water.
+Kelp powder dissolves very well in water—esp. if you pre-mix it in a separate small container of water.
 Follow the dilution and application rates on the package.
 Apply with your watering can or sprayer to foliage and/or root zone.
-Apply 2-4 times per season or as often as once a week.
+Apply 2-4 times per season or as often as every 10 days.
 Again, a soil test would help you know what your soil and crops actually need.

 Microbial Inoculant